omnivore-app/docs.omnivore/docs/using/install.md

 The iOS and Android apps are used to save links, browse your library, and read saved content.

-::: warning the Android app is in a pre-release state and has limited functionality.
-We recommend using a combination of the Android app and the Progressive Web App on Android for the best experience
+::: warning The Android app is in a pre-release state and has limited functionality.
+We recommend using a combination of the Android app and the Progressive Web App on Android for the best experience.
 :::

 - [Install on iOS](https://omnivore.app/install/ios)